5 Magical Songs for Teaching French to Preschoolers

 Warm them up

 When you first hear a song on the radio, you don’t start singing along right away.
-First, you have to listen to it a couple of times through.
+First, you have to listen to it a couple of times.
 Nobody “teaches” you the song, but after a while, you’re able to memorize it and sing with confidence.
-Preschool children are the same way: They need to gain familiarity with a song before they can remember it.
+Kids are the same way: They need to gain familiarity with a song before they can remember it.

 Tell them a story

 Once you’ve gotten their ideas on what they believe the song is about, proceed to explain to them the overall theme of the song.
 Discuss the meaning and general story behind the song, then check for understanding.
 However, don’t get bogged down by details.
-You’ll lose them if you try to explain each word of the lyrics.
 Ease into the words gradually: Knowing the overall storyline is enough to get them excited initially.

 After they’ve grasped the meaning of the song, you can teach any difficult words using drawings, flashcards or even real-life objects like puppets.